lpmdan/CS-Skin-Analytics/README.md

 # Team

 This project is a work-in-progress and reflects ongoing efforts to build a comprehensive arbitrage platform for Steam marketplace items.
 Further contributions and developments are planned to enhance its capabilities and user experience.
-This project is currently being actively worked on by a single developer.
+A single developer is actively working on this project.